-One of the main reasons veterinarians love Horos is because it allows them a level of mobility they do not have with other platforms.
+One of the main reasons veterinarians love Horos is because it allows them a level of mobility they don't have with other platforms.
 By downloading the medical image viewer onto a Mac laptop, veterinarians can view their images from anywhere they have their computer.
-They do not have to rely on an image viewer that is linked to a stationary modality or a software that only runs on workstations within their practice, they can take Horos with them wherever they travel.
-This is especially true for large animal and equine veterinarians.
+They don't have to rely on an image viewer linked to a stationary modality or a software that only runs on workstations within their practice.
+They can take Horos with them wherever they travel, which is especially important for large animal and equine veterinarians.

 In a recent interview about his use of Horos Cloud Reporting, Dr. Priest conveyed, “I can now utilize Horos for all reporting needs and easily send digital reports to clients via email.
 Horos Cloud Reporting provides an efficient and effective tool for reporting and report sharing.
 I use it daily.”

-In his quest for efficiency, Dr. Priest has found that with Horos and its built in Cloud Reporting capabilities, he can now travel to an equine patient, conduct a mobile scan, have the study route to his laptop, view and diagnose from the medical images, and then create and send his report all within Horos and all without leaving the horse's side.
+In his quest for efficiency, Dr. Priest has found that with Horos and its built in reporting capabilities, he can now travel to an equine patient, conduct a mobile scan, have the study route to his laptop, view and diagnose from the medical images, and then create and send his report all within Horos and all without leaving the horse's side.